mlgranger540/wrenwired/README.md

 ![Name Input Modal](assets/docs/readme-images/name-input.png)

 On the first page, the turn buttons and clickable area are disabled until the user progresses through the text, as this opens a modal allowing them to input a name.
-The name must only contain letters - numbers and special characters will return a validity error message and not be accepted.
+In order to ensure only valid names are submitted, I used a regular expression to check whether the input contains only letters - if any other characters such as numbers or special characters are present, the name will be rejected, and users will receive a custom JS validity error message informing them why.

 ![Name Input Validity](assets/docs/readme-images/name-validity.png)